Steps for a wireless keyboard

 First, check your device’s USB connection.
 If the tips on that page don't fix it, try these steps:

 - Unplug all devices from your computer, including any connected mouse, keyboard, printer, scanner, camera, iPod, external hard drive, and hub.
-(Note that some devices, like iPod, may require you to perform steps before it's safe to unplug them.)

 - Plug your keyboard and mouse back into your computer firmly and securely.
 Make sure that the connector is completely in the port.
 (USB plugs fit into ports one way only, and won't plug in if you try to insert them upside-down.)